 The program is open to U.S. citizens, permanent residents or persons with pre-existing visas obtained through their sponsoring institutions that permit postdoctoral training for the project's duration.
-Please note that current restrictions at locations having high, security-clearance requirements may impede full participation in some learning experiences by persons who have certain visa classifications.
+Please note that restrictions at NASA installations may impede full participation in some learning experiences by persons who have certain visa classifications.
 All proposals must be in English and comply with all other submission requirements stated in the NSBRI-RFA.